 - Login to Backendless console, select your app and click the Data icon.

-- Select the table you would like to edit the schema for and click the Table Schema and Permissions button in the upper right corner of the interface.
+- Select the table you would like to edit the schema for and click the SCHEMA tab:

-- Once you are in the schema editor tool (which is identified by the Edit Schema menu), you can inspect the existing table columns or add new ones.
+- When you are in the schema editor tool, you can inspect the existing table columns or add new ones.

-- To add a column, click the Add Column button.
+- To add a column, click the New button.
 You will see the following popup:

-- Enter a name for the column and select the data type.
+- Enter a name for the column and select the data type for the Type field.
 If you are not sure about the default value or the validator, ignore those fields for now – we will be reviewing them in future posts.

 Schema management includes a lot more tasks than just creating table columns.
 In the future posts we will be reviewing the following: